HannahHealyQCA/1701QCA-Assessment2/index.md

 ![Image](relatedproject2.jpg)
+(Above is an image of one page of the electronic book that uses LEDs to match the colours when touched.)

 The MMAS Electronic book is a book with four pages that teaches subjects such as Music, Maths, ARts and Science, through interactive moveable parts and other electronics.
 Nonnis created it to introduce some skills for the first year of primary school to her niece.
 The book uses physical moveable parts and uses the electrical capitance of the human body to trigger lights, sounds and other outputs.
 Powered by 2 Arduinos, the book was created using a range of recylced materials such as paper, foil, cardboard and other electric components such as wires, resistors and LEDs.